YasmineK210/my-portfolio/README.md

 ## Challenges & What I Learned
 One of the key challenges was implementing a dynamic project filtering system while maintaining component reusability and state management best practices.
 This project significantly improved my understanding of TypeScript and how to enforce type safety across components.

+## Updates
+- 01/06/2025: Introduce a user-controlled light/dark mode toggle for better accessibility and personalization + Refactor answer box to change on input selection for better UX

 ## Future Iterations Plan
 - Enhance filtering by allowing user to select more than one technology stack
-- Introduce a user-controlled light/dark mode toggle for better accessibility and personalization
 - Enhance website responsiveness across different screen size